 its fire power would make them able to fend off attack successfully.
 However early raids showed that the defensive armament of six 0.303-in machine-guns, two in each turret located in the

 drop the first 4,000lb 'Blockbuster' bomb on a raid over Emden on the 1st April 1941.
-At the height of its time with Bomber Command the Wellington made up more than 50% of the aircraft
+At the height of its time with Bomber Command the Wellington made up more than 50% of the 1,046

-when 1,046 attacked Cologne on the 30th May 1942.
+aircraft for 'Operation Millennium' when Cologne was attacked on the 30th May 1942.
 By the end of 1942 the Wellington's time as a front line bomber was coming to an end as by now the four engined heavy bombers that

 would form the backbone of Bomber Command from now on, the Avro Lancaster,

 Handley Page Halifax and